 Some of my additional research interests include:

-I am a director of the new University Strategic Research Group (USRG) on Complexity Science in Real World Contexts.
+- I am a director of the University Strategic Research Group (USRG) on Complexity Science in Real World Contexts.

 DPhil "Evolutionary Simulation Models" (Sussex University, 1997)

 BA (Hons) "Psychology and Computer Models" (Sussex University, 1993)

 Other Professional Activities

 - I am a member of the EPSRC College.